Generic filter

 $F\cap E \ne \varnothing,\,$ for all E ∈ D.

-Similarly, if M is a transitive model of ZFC (or some sufficient fragment thereof), with P an element of M, then F is said to be M-generic, or sometimes generic over M, if F meets all dense open subsets of P that are elements of M.
+Similarly, if M is a transitive model of ZFC (or some sufficient fragment of ZFC), with P an element of M (partially ordered by ∈), then F is said to be M-generic, or sometimes generic over M, if F meets all dense open subsets of P that are elements of M.